 - Area: High Cloud and Subtropical Forest

 - Weather: Hot and very humid (bring lots of water)

-- Tourist Transport of Cusco - KM.
-82
+- Tourist Transportation from Cusco to Km 82

-- Travel by bus from Machupicchu to Aguas Calientes.
+- Bus tickets from Machu Picchu to Aguas Calientes.

-- Porters (they load the equipment of the agency during the trip)
+- Porters (are responsible to carry all the equipment of the agency during the trip)